gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `GroovyCompile.groovyCompilerJvmVersion` and `javaToolChain` properties
 - `JavaVersion.VERSION_11` constant along with `isJava11()` and `isJava11Compatible()` methods

+### The `--no-rebuild` option is no longer deprecated

+A change in `buildSrc` causes the whole project to become out-of-date.
+Thus, when making small incremental changes, the `--no-rebuild` command-line option is often helpful to get faster feedback and is therefore no longer deprecated.

 ## Fixed issues

 ### Reporting of TestNG classes/methods